Android Pie gives Android gestures like the iPhone X -- and it's not bad

 How to get Android Pie and P beta

-Currently, Android Pie is available to download for Google-branded phones, which includes the Google Pixel, Google Pixel XL, Google Pixel 2, and Google Pixel 2 XL.
+Currently, Android Pie is available to download for Google-branded phones, which includes the Google Pixel, Google Pixel XL, Google Pixel 2 (£560 at Amazon Marketplace), and Google Pixel 2 XL.
 You can also expect it to roll out to other Android phones too by the "end of this fall" according to Google, and it's already available for the Essential PH‑1.

 If you can't wait, you can get a hold of the P beta version of the OS, which is also available for the OnePlus 6, Sony Xperia XZ2, Xiaomi Mi Mix 2S, Nokia 7 Plus, Oppo R15 Pro and the Vivo X21.
 Go to google.com/android/beta to get started.